keptn/keptn/webhook-service/README.md

 curl http://shipyard-controller:8080/v1/project/{{.data.project}}/stage/{{.data.stage}}
 ```

-the responses of those requests will be stored in the `data["sh.keptn.event.mytask.triggered"].responses` property of the correlating
+the responses of those requests will be stored in the `data.mytask.responses` property of the correlating
 `sh.keptn.event.mytask.finished` event that will be sent by the webhook service once the two requests have been finished:

 ```